Uric Acid Symptoms, Causes & Treatment: What Happens When Uric Acid Is High?

 Uric acid is a waste substance formed when the body breaks down purines, which are naturally present in the body and also found in certain foods and beverages.
 Under normal circumstances, uric acid dissolves in the blood, gets filtered by the kidneys, and is excreted through urine.
 When the body either produces too much uric acid or the kidneys fail to eliminate enough uric acid, the levels rise in the blood.
 This condition is referred to as hyperuricemia.
 Over time, excess uric acid can form sharp urate crystals, which accumulate in joints and kidneys, triggering painful symptoms and complications such as gout and uric acid stones.

 Many individuals with elevated uric acid levels are asymptomatic, especially in the early stages.
 However, prolonged hyperuricemia eventually leads to noticeable high uric acid symptoms due to crystal deposition in joints and organs.
+Common symptoms of uric acid problems (usually due to gout or stones) include:

 - Sudden joint pain, especially in the big toe